 Qualifications for a IS BA Degree

-- Enrollment in the College of Arts & Sciences.
+- Enrollment in the University of Hawaiʻi.

 - Proposal of course study submitted.

 - Minimum GPA of 2.0 or higher to enroll.

 - Upon acceptance, a minimum of 21 credits must be completed while enrolled in the program.

 - Required 2.5 GPA in your major to graduate.

 IS majors must meet University core requirements.
 The major requires at least 36 credit hours including:

 - PACE 310: Survey of Peace and Conflict Studies *